Main Menu

 • A GUIzero/python GUI program starts with an App object.
 This is the first thing that is created.

-It is a container, and you put other objects into it.
-Specifically, you put Widgets into it.
+It is a container, and you put other objects (Widgets) into it.

 • A widget is an object that gets placed into a container.